Creamy Cucumber Salad

 Paprika Chicken with Sour Cream Gravy

 Although the recipe for paprika chicken with sour cream gravy doesn’t call for it, I butterfly the chicken first.
 The chicken cooks more evenly when it is first butterflied.
+It also tends to cook quicker.
+And I think it looks better on the plate than one big, thick piece of chicken.

 Also try my blackened chicken Alfredo and my delicious chicken cordon bleu casserole.